chadgmoore/whereTheLightGathers-blot/README.md

 As for styles, you'll have to be mindful of the purple. #9A14CC and #bd8ece are the colors I've used.
 You can edit them in lines 15 and 16 of the `style.css` file.

-I've left the microblog.html and microblog.rss files if you want to edit those to include a [micro.blog](http://micro.blog) feed in your site.
-I wrote a tutorial on that, [here](https://blog.chadmoore.net/2019/04/04/setting-up-blotim.html).

 You'll have to edit the `head.html` file to make the site your own.

 And `script.js` and `public.html`if you want webmentions